 About Zoë

-Zoë Palmer-Wright, BA (Hons), ND, AD DIP-NUT, AD DIP-HRB MED, is a leading women’s health expert and internationally recognised nutritionist and naturopath, award-winning author and speaker.
+Zoë Palmer-Wright, BA (Hons), ND, Ad Dip Nut, Ad Dip Herb Med, CNHC, mBant, is a leading women’s health expert and internationally recognised nutritionist and naturopath, award-winning author and speaker.

-She has 12 years of professional experience as a clinician, researcher and educator.
+She has over 14 years (and 25,000+ hours) of professional experience as a natural health expert, clinician and educator.

 She was one of the principal lecturers at The College of Naturopathic Medicine whilst also running a successful private practice in London, helping those with chronic health issues.